catalyst-cooperative/pudl-usage-metrics/usage_metrics/README.md

 ```
 conda activate business-dev
 ```
 This conda environment has python, pip and pre-commit installed in it.
-This env is just for running pre-commits, the actual ETL development happens in docker.
+This env is just for running pre-commits, the actual ELT development happens in docker.

 ## Docker
 [Install docker](https://docs.docker.com/get-docker/).
 Once you have docker installed, make sure it is running.